-Furthermore, South Africa has put its signature on the international treaty establishing the Square Kilometre Array Organisation (SKAO) as an intergovernmental organisation tasked with building and operating the world's most powerful radio astronomy telescope.
+South Africa values the importance of international cooperation and collaboration for the development of space science and technology .
+South Africa has put its signature on the international treaty establishing the Square Kilometre Array Observatory (SKAO) as an intergovernmental organisation tasked with building and operating the world's most powerful radio astronomy telescope.
 Seven countries including South Africa, Australia, China, Italy, the Netherlands, Portugal and the United Kingdom signed the SKA treaty.
-The new Observatory, known as SKAO is head-quartered in the UK with astronomy sites in Australia and South Africa.
+The new Observatory, known as SKAO is headquartered in the UK with astronomy sites in Australia and South Africa.
 A vital part of the effort towards building the full SKA on the African continents is the African Very Long Baseline Interferometry (VLBI) Network (AVN).
+The SKA AVN partners of South Africa include Botswana, Ghana, Kenya, Madagascar, Mauritius, Mozambique, Namibia and Zambia.
+The AVN is a network of VLBI capable radio telescopes on the African continent, which will strengthen the science that the international VLBI community can do.